Alyssa-Ma/Schedule.friends/README.md

 ###
 	cd .\frontend\

-1. Enter the following command with the terminal in the frontend folder.
+2. Enter the following commands with the terminal in the frontend folder.
 ###
 	npm install

+###
+	npm update

-2. All new dependencies should be installed now.
+2. All new dependencies should be installed and updated now.
 Make sure there are no errors when running the frontend.

 ***The frontend is now updated.***